Skip to Main Content

 Independent directors

-81% of our sample considered all their non-executive directors (NEDs), excluding chairs, to be independent, slightly more than last year.
-60% of the ISEQ 20 had at least one non-independent NED, with Glanbia and Permanent TSB having more than one.
-In the case of Glanbia, prior to our cut-off date, three directors were nominated by the Co-operative Society and considered not independent as outlined by the UK Corporate Governance Code.
-At Permanent TSB two directors were nominated to the board by Ireland’s minister for finance under the terms of a shareholders’ relationship agreement and thus are not considered independent under the Code.
+91% of our sample consider all their non-executive directors (NEDs), excluding chairs, to be independent, representing a 12% increase since last year.
+40% of the ISEQ 20 has at least one non-independent NED, with Glanbia and Permanent TSB each having more than one.
+Glanbia continues to have several non-independent NEDs that are appointed by the Co-Operative Society (one of whom stepped down from the board after our data cut-off date).
+The non-independent NED at Permanent TSB is nominated to the board by the Department of Finance and is thus not considered independent.

 New directors

-11% of all directors were appointed to an ISEQ 20 board during the year under review, the smallest intake of new directors in recent years.
-In our 2022 survey period, a large proportion (85%) of the ISEQ 20 had at least one new director join their board; this year that proportion has dropped to 65%.
-A total of 21 new directors joined the boards of 13 ISEQ 20 companies, three of them as executive directors, with the remaining 18 appointed as NEDs.
+10% of all directors were appointed to an ISEQ 20 board during the year under review, marking a slight decrease from 11% recorded in our 2023 survey.
+This year 60% of the boards appointed at least one new director to their board, a slight drop from the 65% noted last year.
+A total of 20 new directors joined the boards of 12 ISEQ 20 companies, two of whom were executive directors; the remaining 18 were appointed as NEDs.

 New director data